ogotbanned/United-states-welfare-guide/readme.txt

 A means of transportation.
 (I recommend a bike.)

-EBT and medical aid.
+Food Stamps and Medicaid.
 Cash EBT (General Assistance) if you really live in a leftest state with money.

 8:Now comes the hard part: Go to your local social security office and apply for SSI/SSDI.
 Make sure you have a stable phone number and an address as this is going to take some time.